Seth Meyers Rails Against Matt Gaetz’s Military Meltdown

 This week, Rep. Matt Gaetz (R-FL), who is still reportedly under investigation in a sex-trafficking case, got into a bizarre altercation with Defense Secretary Lloyd Austin during a House hearing.

-During the heated exchange, the GOP congressman rather baselessly accused the U.S. military of being subpar because it spends too much time on “wokeism” and “critical race theory,” and of continuing “to embrace socialism,” while Austin fired back that Gaetz appeared to be “embarrassed for his country,” reiterating that, “This is the most capable, most combat critical force in the world.”
+During the heated exchange, the GOP congressman rather baselessly accused the U.S. military of being subpar because it spends too much time on “wokeism” and “critical race theory,” and of continuing “to embrace socialism,” while Austin fired back that Gaetz appeared to be “embarrassed for his country.”

+“This is the most capable, most combat critical force in the world,” Austin said.

 On Wednesday evening, Late Night host Seth Meyers came after Gaetz for the ridiculous back-and-forth.